 Cons:

-- Tests built with record and playback are easy to break (any changes on the pages or steps), difficult to edit (record a new version), and you need to know the entire process in advance.
+- Tests built with record and playback are easy to break (any changes on the pages or steps), challenging to edit (record a new version), and you need to know the entire process in advance.

 4. Scan and Assemble